MPC561/Anycubic-Kobra-S1-Orcaslicer-Profiles/README.md

 In detail:
 -	a printer profile with new startcode for the Kobra S1
 -	Multiple processprofiles for layer heights of 0.08mm, 0.12mm, 0.16mm, 0.2mm, 0.24mm and per layer height a "standard" and "structural" process profile
--	Two Material-/Filamentprofiles, one for generic PETG and one for generic ABS
+-	Multiple Material-/Filamentprofiles, for generic PETG, Jayo PETG, generic ASA and generic ABS

 Printer profile: